 How can I get my personal possessions from campus (empty out my locker, retrieve artwork and art supplies, etc.)?

 Students who need to retrieve items must contact Campus Police at 216-987-4325 for assistance.

-I’m registered for summer, but I don’t have a computer.
+I’m registered for fall, but I don’t have a computer.
 What can I do?